birdandhike.com logo

 Long Canyon

-The vegetation here is Joshua tree, yucca, blackbrush, saltbush, spiny menodora, few fall flowers, and Nevada Jointfir.
-Near the trailhead, the vegetation is fairly sparse, but it gets more dense nearer the hills, and in the wash it is much more dense and diverse.
+Vegetation along the hike includes Joshua tree, a few Mojave Yucca, lots of Banana Yucca, Blackbrush, Four-winged Saltbush, Spiny Menodora, few spring and fall flowers, and Nevada Jointfir.
+Near the trailhead, the vegetation is fairly sparse, but near the hills it gets more dense, and in the wash it is much more dense and diverse because of underground water.

 Long Canyon